 What is MS-13 accused of?

 Federal officials say MS-13 is to blame for decades of gang violence and drug activity across the country.
 Members usually try to recruit middle and high school students, according to the FBI.
-MS-13 is believed to be responsible for 15 murders in Suffolk County, N.Y. since last year.
-New York Gov. Andrew Cuomo blasted its members as “thugs” last month while announcing new initiatives to take down the group, local news outlets reported.
+MS-13 is believed to be responsible for at least 15 murders in Suffolk County, N.Y. since 2016.
+New York Gov. Andrew Cuomo blasted its members as “thugs” in April 2017 while announcing new initiatives to take down the group, local news outlets reported.

 What is being done about MS-13?